paladin-t/c4gpu/README.md

 C | - | 2.5min
 C# | [prog.cs](test/prog.cs) | 4.8min

-Without doubt the performance of the GPGPU solution stands out remarkably.
+The result may be different according to specific hardwares.
+But without doubt the performance of the GPGPU solution stands out remarkably.

 ## Principles